paypal/adaptivepayments-sdk-ruby/README.md

 # PayPal Ruby Adaptive Payments SDK

+## NOTE: THIS REPOSITORY IS DEPRECATED.
+CODE PUBLISHED FOR HISTORICAL PURPOSES

 #### Adaptive Payments moving to limited release

 > **Important**: Adaptive Payments is now a limited release product.
 It is restricted to select partners for approved use cases and should not be used for new integrations without guidance from PayPal.